 A sample use case is running Presence-only Prediction with the goal of studying the impact of hot temperatures on occurrence (for example: above 32 degrees Celsius or not).
 Using the threshold basis function, the continuous temperature variable is separated into values of 1 (above 32 degrees) and 0 (below 32 degrees) and allows interpretation of each condition as it relates to presence.

 - Smoothed step (Hinge)—Converts the continuous explanatory variable into two segments, a static segment (all zeros or ones) and a linear function (increasing or decreasing), separated by a threshold called a knot.
-This can be performed using a forward hinge (start with zeros between the minimum and the knot, and then apply an increasing linear function between the knot and the maximum) or a reverse hinge (start with a decreasing linear function between the minimum and the knot, and then apply all ones between the knot and the maximum).
+This can be performed using a forward hinge (start with zeros between the minimum and the knot, and then apply an increasing linear function between the knot and the maximum) or a reverse hinge (start with an increasing linear function between the minimum and the knot, and then apply all ones between the knot and the maximum).

 The Number of Knots parameter controls how many explanatory variable transformations are produced, resulting in (Number of Knots – 1) * 2 transformed explanatory variables.
 The reason for this formula is that the number of knots specifies the number of equal intervals that are used between the minimum and maximum values in the explanatory variable (subtracting one from the number of knots), and both forward hinge transformed variables and reverse hinge transformed variables are created (multiply by 2).